Distributional neural networks for electricity price forecasting: Empirical results

 Additionally, we performed the Kupiec test for unconditional coverage with 5\% significance level for 50\% and 90\% prediction intervals.
-From what can be seen in Table \ref{tab:results}, QRA seems to perform better than QRM -- for both the LEAR and point NN models.
+From what can be seen in Table \ref{tab:results}, QRA seems to perform better than QRM -- for both the LEAR and point DNN models.
 However, the QR-based approahces pass the Kupiec test for at most 10 hours of the day.
-The probabilistic NNs, on the other hand show mixed performance.
+The probabilistic DDNNs, on the other hand show mixed performance.
 The p-Ens forecasts are worse than most other methods, while q-Ens are better than QR-based predictions.
 As the p-Ens models sport the CRPS scores similar to the q-Ens ones, the latter are a much better choice, especially when chosen with a more robust median quantile instead of mean.
 Note, however, that the worst overall method (Naive benchmark) provides the best coverage for both 50 and 90\% PIs.

 Lastly, the results of the DM test are visualized in Figure \ref{fig:dm_test}.
-We can observe that probNN-JSU-qEns is the best model overall, with forecasts significantly better than from any other model (represented by a column with all cells green or yellow).
-Secondly, the probNN-N-qEns is also significantly better than both other aggregation schemes.
-Lastly, QRA models (both LEAR and NN-Point ones) produce significantly better forecasts than their QRM counterparts.
+We can observe that DDNN-JSU-qEns is the best model overall, with forecasts significantly better than from any other model (represented by a column with all cells green or yellow).
+Secondly, the DDNN-N-qEns is also significantly better than both other aggregation schemes.
+Lastly, QRA models (both LEAR and DNN ones) produce significantly better forecasts than their QRM counterparts.